-Job Burnout: Frazzled, Fed Up and Running On Empty
+Job Burnout: Frazzled, Fed Up, and Running on Empty

-Help Wanted: Hyperaccessible, Adaptable Workers
+Hyperaccessible, Adaptable Workers Wanted

-Check out any on-line job board and you can quickly pick up on a theme.
+Check out any online job board and you can quickly pick up on a theme.
 In today's globally connected marketplace, employers want hyperaccessible workers who can adapt like chameleons.